mercedes-benz/acentrik/sdk/README.md

 # SDK (Ocean.py)

-Python library to privately & securely publish and consume data on Acentrik
+Use of Python Library to publish/consume data on Acentrik privately and securely.

 With ocean.py, you can:

-- **Publish** data services: downloadable files or compute-to-data, datatoken for each dataset / data service.
+- **Publish** data services: downloadable files or run compute-to-data jobs, datatoken for each dataset / data service.
 - **Mint** datatokens for the service
-- **Sell** datatokens for a fixed price
+- **Sell** datatokens for a premium price
 - **Consume** datatokens, to access the service

 ## Setup